Ypsomed signs autoinjector supply deal with Novo Nordisk

 Ypsomed said it would expand its manufacturing capacities over the coming years, with Novo Nordisk contributing a significant part of the investment for the additional production infrastructure.

-The autoinjectors will be used by people self-administering drugs to treat various metabolic indications, Ypsomed said.
+The autoinjectors will be used by people self-administering drugs to treat various metabolic indications, Ypsomed said, adding that the pens were "for various drugs currently undergoing clinical trials".

 As a result of the deal, "significant capacity" for manufacturing its autoinjectors will be available for Novo in 2025.